Table of Contents

 Potential Hybrid Approach

 This approach reduces upfront costs while allowing you to adapt to future needs without rebuilding your system from scratch.
+AI agents can facilitate this transition by:

 Conclusion

 Microservices and monolithic architecture both offer unique advantages and challenges when paired with a headless CMS.
-The key to choosing the right approach lies in understanding your project’s needs, team expertise, and long-term goals.
+The key to choosing the right approach lies in understanding your project's needs, team expertise, and long-term automation goals.